bbresearcher/Cyfrin_NFT_CTF1_Walkthrough/README.md

 # The Cyfrin NFT First CTF Walkthrough
-## Exploring the blockcain, FUZZING with Foundry, let's learn together!!
+## Exploring the blockchain, FUZZING with Foundry, let's learn together!!
 ## This walthrough will show the steps I took to solve the challenge and how you can solve it locally using foundry without needing to test on-chain or fork a network.
 ## The Start
 The initial tweet from Cyfrin Audits [https://www.cyfrin.io/](https://www.cyfrin.io/) contains a link to a contract that has been deployed on the Arbitrum network.<br><br>